jertlemiah/MTG-Proxy-Generator/README.md

 # MTG-Proxy-Generator
 My MTG Proxy Generator does two things that makes it unique among any other proxy generator that is available online.
+Run the "ProxyGen.py" file to run the current menu version.

 1: it takes two deck lists (of card names) and splices them together into a single proxy list using the ScryFall API to search for the card information.